1000000000000000000000000000000/SCN_UPLC_Batch_Form_Maker/README.md

-# SCN_UPLC_Batch_Form_Maker
+# SCN UPLC Batch Form Maker
-This program helps the laboratory professionals at SCN in preparing cGMP compliant UPLC forms.
+This program helps the laboratory professionals at Santa Cruz Nutritionals in preparing cGMP compliant forms that store all required sample preparation information.
+The program reads information from a password protected specification database to speed up the previously manual process of sample information retrieval.
+The program fills in the forms, reducing transfer errors and redundant entries - all while ensuring legibility.
+Any unused portions of the forms are crossed out, initialed, and date stamped.
+A PDF is created so that it can be reviewed for accuracy by he analyst before printing.
+The code, forms, images, and all other content and information are the property of Santa Cruz Nutritionals and should not be used without the written permission of Santa Cruz Nutritionals.